-Grade 5 Space Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Why is gravity different on other planets?
-5-PS2-1 Gravity magnetism, gravity is a force that pulls on all objects.
-It high they could jump on planets and moons in our Solar System.
-They analyze and interpret this data to construct an explanation for why the amount of gravity Students observe the pattern that the more massive a planet is, the more gravity it has.
+Grade 5 Space Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 7 Why is gravity different on other planets?
+5-PS2-1 Gravity Gravity is a property of every planet and moon in our Solar System.
+Students discover that the amount of gravity depends on how massive a planet is.
+Unlike Students use mathematics and computational thinking to calculate how high they could jump on planets and moons in our Solar System.
+They analyze and interpret this data to construct an explanation for why the amount of gravity is different on other planets.
+Students observe the pattern that the more massive a planet is, the more gravity it has.
 Students figure out that the amount of gravity a planet has (cause) will impact the height that they are able to jump (effect).
 Lesson 8 Could there be life on other planets?
-5-ESS1-1 Star Brightness & Habitable Planets an exoplanet space mission.
-As they imagine looking planet must have for humans to survive.
+5-ESS1-1 Star Brightness & Habitable Planets have discovered thousands of exoplanets - planets outside our Solar System.
+These exoplanets, and the stars they orbit, range greatly in their distances from Earth.
+Could any of these exoplanets be in the "Goldilocks Zone"?
+Students evaluate star brightness, temperature, and distance from our Solar System to plan an exoplanet space mission.
+As they imagine looking back at Earth from the surface of the exoplanet, they will Students obtain, evaluate, and communicate information about temperature and light conditions that a planet must have for humans to survive.
 Students then use this evidence to engage in an argument and justify their choice for an exoplanet space mission.
+Students consider what our Sun looks like when viewed from the surface of the far-away exoplanet.
 Students consider how the conditions of the Sun and planets in our Solar System can be extended to learn about other similar, but separate systems (other solar systems).
 Through this, students start to build an understanding of the scale of our Solar System and beyond.